top of page

 For calming fear and self-criticism

 • Mistakes are not emergencies.
+They're opportunities.

 • If something goes wrong, I can repair it.

-• Nothing about this moment requires perfection.
+• Nothing about this scenario requires perfection.

 For nervous system regulation

-• It is safe to slow down.
+• It is safe to detach and unplug.

 For action without paralysis